-Eighty certifying agents are currently USDA-accredited and authorized to certify operations to the USDA organic standards.
-Of these, 48 are based in the U.S. and 32 are based in foreign countries.
+USDA-accredited certifying agents are authorized to certify operations to the USDA organic standards.
 Most certifying agents are directly accredited by the USDA National Organic Program (NOP).
-Twenty-one additional certifying agents are authorized through recognition agreements between the U.S. and foreign governments.
+Others are authorized through recognition agreements between the U.S. and foreign governments.

 Each of these certifying agents is authorized to issue an organic certificate to operations that comply with the USDA organic regulations.
 When selecting a certifying agent, you may wish to consider the following criteria:

 - List of certifying agents approved to issue TM-11 for exports to Taiwan and Japan

 To help you find a certifying agent, the Organic INTEGRITY Database (INTEGRITY) has an Organic Certifier Locator.
 The Organic Certifier Locator is updated regularly by the National Organic Program and its accredited certifying agents.
 As part of the database, it provides the most accurate information about accredited certifying agents.